-As a tenor soloist Ryan has been heard in The Mendelssohn Choir of Pittsburgh’s concert of Mozart’s Great Mass in C Minor and in the Pittsburgh Symphony Orchestra’s Music for the Spirit concert at Rodef Shalom Congregation.
-He was a soloist at the 2012 National Pastoral Musicians National Conference where he sang for the Oregon Catholic Press showcase.
-Also in 2012 he made his New York City debut as tenor soloist performing Bach’s cantata BWV 4 Christ Lag in Todesbanden and Beethoven’s Choral Fantasy in the Cathedral of St. John the Divine.
-Ryan was recently the tenor soloist for Mozart’s Coronation Mass, Bach’s Wedding Cantata and selections from Haydn’s Creation with the Fairmont State University choirs.
+Ryan has been heard as tenor soloist in performances with the Mendelssohn Choir of Pittsburgh, the Pittsburgh Symphony Orchestra, the Pittsburgh Concert Chorale, and at the National Pastoral Musicians National Conference.
+In 2012 he made his New York City debut performing Bach’s cantata BWV 4 Christ Lag in Todesbanden and Beethoven’s Choral Fantasy in the Cathedral of St. John the Divine.

-Ryan holds the M.M. degree in Choral Conducting from East Carolina University, where he studied with Dr. Daniel Bara, and the B.A. degree in Music Education from West Liberty State College, where he studied conducting with Dr. Alfred de Jaager and voice with Dr. Linda Cowan.
-Ryan is pursuing the D.M.A. degree in Conducting at West Virginia University where he has studied with Dr. Kym Scott, Dr. Jeffery Redding, Dr. Mitch Arnold, and Professor John Hendricks.
-He has worked with such preeminent conductors as Dale Warland, Simon Carrington, William Weinert, and Kenneth Fulton.
+Ryan holds the D.M.A. degree in Conducting from West Virginia University where he studied with Dr. Kym Scott and Dr. Jeffery Redding, the M.M. degree in Choral Conducting from East Carolina University, where he studied with Dr. Daniel Bara, and the B.A. degree in Music Education from West Liberty State College, where he studied conducting with Dr. Alfred de Jaager and voice with Dr. Linda Cowan.
+He has worked with such preeminent conductors as Dale Warland, Simon Carrington, Manfred Honeck, and Osmo Vänskä.